-- 15. The most recent development with regard to the protection of trafficking in women and children is the adoption of the United Nations Convention Against Transnational Organized Crime and its Protocols.
+15. The most recent development with regard to the protection of trafficking in women and children is the adoption of the United Nations Convention Against Transnational Organized Crime and its Protocols.
 The Convention was adopted by the General Assembly at its Millennium meeting in November 2000.
 It was opened for signature at a high-level conference in Palermo, Italy, in December 2000.
+The Convention entered into force on 29 September 2003 and at present 61 States are parties to it.8 a.
+Criminalization of Organized Crime

-It must be ratified by 40 States before it comes into force.
-147 States signed it and 30 States have either ratified or acceded to it.8 - 16.
-The main goals of the Convention include the elimination of differences among national legal systems and setting standards for domestic laws so that they can effectively combat organized crimes.
+16. The main goals of the Convention include the elimination of differences among national legal systems and setting standards for domestic laws so that they can effectively combat organized crimes.
 It also provides for strong measures allowing law enforcers to confiscate criminal assets and crack down on money laundering to put an end to transnational crime profiting.